PolkaCover Hits Market Cap of $7.44 Million (CVR)

 PolkaCover Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as PolkaCover directly using U.S. dollars.
-Investors seeking to acquire PolkaCover should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PolkaCover using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as PolkaCover directly using US dollars.
+Investors seeking to acquire PolkaCover should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PolkaCover using one of the exchanges listed above.

 Receive News & Updates for PolkaCover Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PolkaCover and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.